suelopoder/frontend-test/README.md

 This endpoint deletes a document with the `id` passed in the path.
 If no such file exists it returns without failing.
 Returns an empty body with status code 200 on success.

-## Other notes

-### TODO

-- Add UI tests
-- handle properly very long filenames in the UI
-- Improve design, its not pixel perfect.